Ketel Marte Player Props: Diamondbacks vs. Giants

 Ketel Marte At The Plate

-- Among qualified hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 21st, and he is 21st in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 24th in batting average, 23rd in on-base percentage, and 22nd in slugging.

-- Marte has picked up a hit in 52 of 69 games this year, with multiple hits 20 times.
+- In 75.7% of his 70 games this season, Marte has picked up at least one hit.
+He's also had 20 multi-hit games.

-- Looking at the 69 games he has played this season, he's hit a home run in 12 of them (17.4%), and in 3.9% of his trips to the plate.
+- He has hit a long ball in 12 games this year (17.1%), leaving the park in 3.8% of his chances at the plate.

-- Marte has driven in a run in 24 games this season (34.8%), including 10 games with more than one RBI (14.5%).
+- Marte has an RBI in 25 of 70 games this year, with multiple RBI in 10 of them.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.